 ‘Liebeslied’ (or ‘Love Song’) is cast in the form of a theme with two variations, which are in turn reflective and playful, followed by a brief coda reprising the theme.
 In this final utterance there is perhaps a feeling of regret, of a memory half grasped, disappearing into the distance (perhaps love lost?).

-A Celtic Bacchanal is really a musical romp, and is based on the final movement of my own violin concerto, written in 2000.
-Musically speaking it is a tarantella-like scherzo, where sheer virtuosity is the order of the day.
-The use of ‘Celtic’ in the title simply alludes to the fact that towards the end of the movement the melodic character of the music becomes more akin to an Irish Jig (chromatic elements are transformed into diatonic).
-As I am half Irish myself, there was nothing self-conscious about this gesture.
-Although the use of the Bodhrán (Irish drum) is entirely optional in performance, some foot-stamping, in the manner of a folk fiddler, is to be encouraged – indeed, it would be entirely appropriate!
+‘Moto Perpetuo’ is really a tarantella-like musical ‘romp’, where sheer virtuosity is the order of the day.
+Towards the end of the movement the character of the music becomes more akin to an Irish jig, where previous chromatic elements are transformed into diatonic ones.
+As I am half Irish there was nothing self-conscious about this gesture.
+Although the use of the bodhrán (Irish drum) is entirely optional in performance, some foot-stamping in the manner of a folk fiddler is to be encouraged – indeed, it would be entirely appropriate!

 In 2020, I decided to make substantial revisions to the final movement, as well as re-titling the second and third movements, in preparation for the first recording of the work.